EU banks watchdog says lenders ahead of liquidity rule

 Securitisation was tarnished in the financial crisis and bankers are looking for official endorsement in order to help coax investors back.

-The EU's executive European Commission will use the recommendations to draft a law next year, giving Denmark and others an opportunity to push for changes.
+The EU's executive European Commission will use the recommendations to draft a law next year on bank liquidity that will need approval from the bloc's member states and the European Parliament, with some changes likely.